-&lt;sup>47 D.07-10-032, page 94-95.
+&lt;sup>47 D.07-10-032, pp. 94-95.

-- Long-term projects that require funding beyond the threeyear program cycle shall be specifically identified in the utility portfolio plans and shall include an estimate of the total costs broken down by year and associated energy savings; - Funds for long-term projects must be actually encumbered in the current program cycle; - Contracts with all types of implementing agencies and businesses must explicitly allow completion of work beyond the end of a program cycle; - Encumbered funds may not exceed 20% of the value of the current program cycle budget to come from the subsequent program cycle, except by approval in an advice letter process; - Long-term obligations must be reported and tracked separately and include information regarding funds encumbered and estimated date of project completion; and - Energy savings for projects with long lead times will be calculated by defining the baseline as the applicable codes and standards at the time of the issuance of the building permit.
+- Funds for long-term projects must be actually encumbered in the current program cycle; - Contracts with all types of implementing agencies and businesses must explicitly allow completion of work beyond the end of a program cycle; - Encumbered funds may not exceed 20% of the value of the current program cycle budget to come from the subsequent program cycle, except by approval in an advice letter process; - Long-term obligations must be reported and tracked separately and include information regarding funds encumbered and estimated date of project completion; and - Energy savings for projects with long lead times will be calculated by defining the baseline as the applicable codes and standards at the time of the issuance of the building permit.